syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/how-to.md

 ![](Combobox_howto_images/howto_icon.png)

-## Autofill supported with ComboBox
+## AutoFill supported with ComboBox

-The ComboBox supports the `autofill` behaviour with the help of `Autofill` property.
+The ComboBox supports the `AutoFill` behaviour with the help of `AutoFill` property.
 Whenever you change the input value, the ComboBox will autocomplete your data by matching the typed character.
 If no matches found, the comboBox will not suggest any item.